ChennadeBrown/Project1-558/README.md

 resp2Df$ID <- NULL
 ```

-This function allows the user to return NewDeaths, TotalDeaths,&
+This function allows the user to return NewDeaths, TotalDeaths, &
 NewRecovered, or all of the data based on inputs from the Summary API.
 To subset by rows the user can enter arguments in the filter function.